Spinach Mushroom Omelette

 You can air fry omelette in a small air-fryer-safe pan.
 The result is closer to an egg-bake than an omelette, but it creates puffy, fluffy eggs.

-Air fry the beaten eggs with cooked vegetables at 350°F (180°C) for 6-8 minutes or until set in the center.
+Air fry the beaten eggs with cooked vegetables at 350°F (180°C) for 6 to 8 minutes or until set in the center.

 Have you made this mushroom omelette with spinach?
 Share a comment or review below to connect with me!